Dental Marketing Ideas to Grow Your Practice by Looking through the Eyes of Your Patient

 - Provide Dental Insights: If it is National Dental Assistants week, post something about what a day in the life of an assistant looks like or post fun pictures of your dental assistants.
 Educate people, but again, keep it personal.

 - Show happy patients: First things first, make sure your HIPAA docs are in order and you have the proper photo releases--but after doing that, share your patient stories and testimonials, as appropriate, on your social media channels.
 A fun picture of a patient who just finished Invisalign or just had a bridge seated or just had their teeth whitened - these are all great examples!

 - Expose what non-patients are missing: By highlighting the fun in your office and special perks you offer like mints when you walk in or soothing oils and scents for the operatory, you can invoke FOMO (fear of missing out).
 This is a great social media tactic that can especially capture the attention of Millennials.
-If your practice has cooler amenities and nicer perks than their current dental practice, they may make the switch.
+If your practice has cooler amenities and nicer perks then their current dental practice, they may make the switch.

 - Call-to-actions in your office: This is an easy one: make sure your phone number or a tracking phone number is clearly displayed on each of your social media channels.
 Also, if you have a custom hashtag or just want people to tag your profiles during their visit, make sure your social media information is clearly displayed in the operatories and check-out area.